Skip to content

 """

-Convert wide dataset to hourly aggregation using DuckDB.
+Convert wide dataset to temporal aggregation using DuckDB with event-based windowing.

 Example: {